I love writing referral fee checks to other lawyers.

-It’s a terrible feeling to ask your co-counsel for a copy of the file and they tell you and they duck your request.
-Then, you feel like your request is bothering the attorney.
+It’s a terrible feeling to ask your co-counsel for a copy of the file and they won’t give it to you.
+I have no secrets.

-It is our pleasure to send you a copy of the client’s electronic file.
+It is my pleasure to send you a copy of the client’s electronic file.

 Do We Also Pay Referral Fees to Out of State Lawyers?

-Can We Pay Money to Someone Who Isn’t a Lawyer Who Refers us A Case?
+Can I Pay Money to Someone Who Isn’t a Lawyer Who Refers us A Case?